SEO tips and tricks implemented effectively on your website work to improve organic search engine rankings, helping you generate more qualified leads.

 - Be patient.
 Site optimization doesn’t happen overnight and requires tweaking along the way.

-So let’s be real, an introduction to SEO is a bit lengthier than you might have expected!
+Let’s be real, an introduction to SEO is a bit lengthier than you might have expected!
 The biggest takeaway when it comes to SEO is relevancy.
 When website content is relevant to a search query, you can start to measure success.